Folliott Cornewall: Life

 Cornewall was ordained as a deacon on 14 December 1777, and as a priest on 20 December 1778, by John Hinchliffe, Bishop of Peterborough.
 In 1780, through the interest of his second cousin, Charles Wolfran Cornwall, Speaker of the House of Commons, he obtained the post of Chaplain to the Speaker of the House of Commons.
 He became rector of Frilsham in 1781, and vicar of East Rudham in 1786.
 He was also preferred to a canonry at Windsor in 1784.

 Cornewall inherited the estates of his older brother, Frederick, on his death in 1783, and also those of a relative: Francis Walker of Ferney Hall.
 To obtain the latter inheritance, Cornewall added the name "Walker" to his own.
 He was appointed master of Wigston's Hospital, Leicester, in 1790, dean of Canterbury in 1792, bishop of Bristol in 1797.
 He exchanged this see to become bishop of Hereford in 1803, and in 1808 he was translated to be bishop of Worcester.

 In 1817 he served as treasurer of the Salop Infirmary in Shrewsbury.

 He published A Sermon preached before the House of Commons on 30 Jan.
 1782, and also A Fast Sermon preached before the House of Lords in 1798.

 Marriage and family

-Cornewall married Anne (d.
-15 December 1795), eldest daughter of George Hamilton, canon of Windsor, n 19 June 1787, at Taplow, Buckinghamshire.
+Cornewall married Anne Hamilton (d.
+15 December 1795) on 19 June 1787, at Taplow, Buckinghamshire.
+She was the eldest daughter of Hon.
+George Hamilton, canon of Windsor, youngest son of James Hamilton, 7th Earl of Abercorn.
 The couple had three children: